OctopusDeploy/docs/docs/octopus-rest-api/examples/variables/find-variable-vaule-usage.md

 description: An example script that finds all variables with a specific value in project variables and library variable sets.
 ---

-This script demonstrates how to programmatically find usages of a variable value in all projects and variables sets.
-You could use this to help replace values in connection string if a server name or IP has changed.
+This script demonstrates how to programmatically find usages of a variable value in all projects and library variable sets.
+You could use this to help replace values in a connection string if a server name or IP has changed.

 :::hint
 **Limitations:**